Avro 636

-The Avro 636 was a single-engined British fighter-trainer built by Avro in the mid-1930s.
+The Avro 636 was a single-engined biplane British fighter-trainer built by Avro in the mid-1930s.
 Four were built for the Irish Air Corps.

 Development

 The Avro 636 was designed in November 1934 by Roy Chadwick, Avro's chief designer as a one or two-seat fighter-trainer, and was planned to reproduce the flying characteristics of single-seat fighters.
 It had a similar structure to the Tutor, with a welded steel tube fuselage, and fabric covered metal wings and tail.

 The aircraft was designed to be operated as a single or two seater, with the provision for fitting two forward firing .303 in (7.7 mm) Vickers machine guns.
 When fitted with two seats and powered by a 420 hp Armstrong Siddeley Jaguar IV radial engine, it was known as the Avro 636, and was suitable for advanced training, while when powered by a Armstrong Siddeley Panther and with the rear cockpit faired over, it could be used as a dedicated fighter with the designation Avro 636A.